-Also, the police, the public prosecutor’s Office and the judiciary, the medical sector, the assistance, education and coordinating bodies play an important role in addressing partner violence.
+Also, the police, the public prosecutor’s office and the judiciary, the medical sector, the assistance, education, and coordinating bodies play an essential role in addressing partner violence.

-That empowerment makes the fight against one of the greatest social ills any easier.
+That empowerment makes the fight against one of the most significant social ills any easier.

 The Federal focal point Violence on women has a specific mandate to coordinate all actions of all Governments in Belgium.